TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.152.md

 ---

-Of old have I known from thy testimonies, That thou hast founded them for ever.
+Of old I have known from your testimonies, that you have founded them forever.
+RESH